GluuFederation/docs-ce-prod/docs/source/operation/faq.md

 userPassword: 1q2w3e
 ```

-Please note the string's segment marked with bold: you will have to
-substitute it with dn of your own People ou which you've acquired in
+Please note the string's segment marked with bold: you will have to substitute it with dn of your own People ou which you've acquired in step 3).
-step 3).

 5) Run this command:

 ```
-# /opt/opendj/bin/ldapmodify -p 1636 -Z -X -D 'cn=directory manager,o=gluu' -w 'YOUR_BIND_PASSWORD' -f ~/add_user.ldif
+# /opt/opendj/bin/ldapmodify -p 1636 -Z -X -D 'cn=directory manager' -w 'YOUR_BIND_PASSWORD' -f ~/add_user.ldif
 ```

-This will create new user tempadmin with attributes provided via file
-created in step 4).
+This will create new user tempadmin with attributes provided via file created in step 4).

-6) Now create file `add_2_group.ldif` in your home ("~/") directory and
-copy the following lines to it:
+6) Now create file `add_2_group.ldif` in your home ("~/") directory and copy the following lines to it:

 ```
 dn: inum=@!F9CC.D762.4778.1032!0001!2C72.BB87!0003!60B7,ou=groups,o=@!f9cc.d762.4778.1032!0001!2c72.bb87,o=gluu